Ijumu: Climate condition

-Ijumu (Kabba area) sits in the tropical savanna (Aw) climate type: it experiences a clearly defined rainy season (roughly April–October) and a dry season (November–March), with annual rainfall concentrated in the middle months.
+Ìjùmú (Kabba area) sits in the tropical savanna (Aw) climate type: it experiences a clearly defined rainy season (roughly April–October) and a dry season (November–March), with annual rainfall concentrated in the middle months.
 Temperatures are warm to hot for much of the year, and humidity rises markedly during the rainy season.

+Economy

+Many crops are popularly grown in Ijumu Local government area, including cashew, cocoa, coffee, sweet potatoes, and maize.
+In addition, a variety of domestic animals, including goats and sheep, are raised nearby.
+Ijumu Local Government Area (local government area) is home to multiple markets that facilitate the exchange of a diverse range of goods and services among the local populace.

 Languages

 Ìjùmú is highly linguistically diverse.
 Some of the local Volta–Niger languages spoken in Ijumu LGA are: